aethershill/quartz/content/Areas/blog/posts/Minor Changes (Or Headaches).md

 I've also installed the [Frontmatter Modified Date](https://github.com/alangrainger/obsidian-frontmatter-modified-date) plugin to update the modified date on each note.
 Which is nice as it lets me know when the last time I made a change to any notes was.
 It also plays into Dataview, giving me a field that updates on its own and Dataview can pull for the recent notes page.

 The extra stuff is whatever.
 But I seem to be stuck.
 I'm scouring the discord for any information that would help.
 Looking at the [Modified Date](https://quartz.jzhao.xyz/plugins/CreatedModifiedDate) page I have changed the defaultDateType to modified.
-And have attempted to change the priority in the
+And have attempted to change the priority in the plugin/lastmod.ts
+Honestly I'm not sure if this is the right area to make the changes.
+I've tried giving filesystem priority.
+Did not work.
+Currently waiting for the process to resolve so I can see if giving git priority fixes my issue.